 Issue of Shares by the resulting company in a The period of holding shall be counted from the scheme of Demerger to the shareholders of the date of acquisition of shares in the Demerged Demerged Company. company.
 Conversion of Bonds or Debentures, Debenture- The period of holding shall be considered from the stock, or Deposit certificates in any form of a date of acquisition of Bond, Debenture, company into shares or debenture of that company.
 Debenture-Stock or Deposit Certificate.
 Conversion of Preference Shares into Equity Shares The period of holding shall be considered from the date of acquisition of preference shares.
-Transfer in Shares and Securities not given above - - Date of purchase (through stock exchange) of Date of purchase by Broker on behalf of customer. shares and securities - Date of transfer (through stock exchange) of Date of Broker's Note provided such transactions Shares and securities are followed up by delivery of shares and the transfer deed. - Date of purchase / transfer of Shares and Date of contract of sale as declared by the parties securities (Transactions taken place directly provided it is followed up by the actual delivery between parties and not through stock of shares and the transfer deed. exchange). - Date of purchase/sale of share and securities The First-in-first-out (FIFO) method shall be purchased in several lots at different points of adopted to reckon the period of the holding of the time but delivery taken of in one lot and security, in case where the dates of purchase and subsequently sold in parts. sale cannot be correlated through specific numbers of scripts.
+Transfer in Shares and Securities not given above - - Date of purchase (through stock exchange) of Date of purchase by Broker on behalf of customer. shares and securities 1 2 - Date of transfer (through stock exchange) of Date of Broker's Note provided such transactions Shares and securities are followed up by delivery of shares and the transfer deed. - Date of purchase / transfer of Shares and Date of contract of sale as declared by the parties securities (Transactions taken place directly provided it is followed up by the actual delivery between parties and not through stock of shares and the transfer deed. exchange). or shares and the transfer deed. exchange).
+Data of nurchass/sale of share and socurities The First in first out (FIFO) method shall be - Date of purchase/sale of share and securities The First-in-first-out (FIFO) method shall be purchased in several lots at different points of adopted to reckon the period of the holding of the time but delivery taken of in one lot and security, in case where the dates of purchase and subsequently sold in parts. sale cannot be correlated through specific numbers of scripts.
 In other words, the assets acquired last will be taken to be remaining with the investor while assets acquired first will be treated as sold. - Transfer of a security by a depository (i.e. The period of holding shall be determined on the Demat Account) basis of the first-in-first-out method.